mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_part_2.md

 ## Project Management
 ### _Wearing many hats._
 About half way through my dissertation I realized that I was doing the job of four people: project manager (PM), data engineer (DE), data analyst (DA), and communications specialist (CS).
 That's a lot.
-Some of these things I did better than othes.
+Some of these things I did better than others.
 The one that I didn't know was the most important was the project manager position.
 I did not give that an ounce of thought.
 But I quickly realized that developing that skill helped me finish.
 I realized that PM Mike would have to coordinate the other Mikes in order to finish this.
 DE Mike and DA Mike, left to their own devices, will churn, create a lot of data, but won't get anything done.
 CS Mike had the most important role - interpreting and communicating the results to PM Mike and to my dissertation committee.
 PM Mike set the tempo, the research agenda, and could course correct when needed.
-One way I did that was borrowing pieces of an agile developmenmt framework.
+One way I did that was borrowing pieces of an agile development framework.
 I set sprints and goals and I did daily standups.
 The daily scrum proved to be the most beneficial.
 Every day I would ask and answer the following questions:
 - What did I work on yesterday?
 - What am I working on today?
 - What's blocking me?